ssoper-usgs/improvement-devops-scratch/README.md

 poetry install
 pytest

-# beyond this, I don't think we have coverage tools at the ready here, but would be good to add them.
+# beyond this, I don't think we have coverage tools at the ready here, but would be good to add one.
 Something like
-# coverage would be fine, or since we have pytest already, pytest-cov would also be fine.
+# coverage would be fine, or since we have pytest already, pytest-cov would also work.
 ```